 NATI FRINJ DIRECTOR – ALISON EGGLETON

-While at RMIT Art School in Melbourne, she developed an interest in contemporary art curation which led to further study in gallery and museum curation at Deakin University.
-She moved to the Wimmera to become the Curator at Horsham Regional Art Gallery (2011-2022).
-Since then she has developed an extensive knowledge of Australian photography as part of her curatorial practice.
-Alison has curated over 80 art exhibitions for local, state-wide and international artists, and presented numerous artist and curatorial talks, and events.
+Alison is a professional art curator and visual artist and stepped into the role as the new Nati Frinj Director in December 2023.
+While studying at RMIT Art School in Melbourne, she developed an interest in contemporary art curation, leading to further studies in gallery and museum curation at Deakin University.
+She moved to the Wimmera in 2011 to become Curator at Horsham Regional Art Gallery, a role she held until 2022, during which she developed an extensive knowledge of Australian photography.
+In 2024, she completed a Master of Fine Art by Research at RMIT University.
+Alison has curated over 80 exhibitions for local, state-wide, and international artists, and has delivered numerous artist talks, curatorial presentations, and public events.

 WANT MORE DETAILS ON ACT NATIMUK?